google/WebFundamentals/src/content/en/shows/designer-vs-developer/podcast/DVDS3E07-Designing-for-offline.md

 discussions on everyday struggles.

-Mustafa speaks to Rowan Merewood, Developer Advocate for Chrome Developer Relations team, about Payments on the web, Progessive web apps and how to think about designing for offline states.
+Mustafa speaks to Rowan Merewood, Developer Advocate for Chrome Developer Relations team, about Payments on the web, Progressive web apps and how to think about designing for offline states.